Shin-Aska/s2sc.js/README.md

 that aims to connect other programming languages to web browsers by interpreting codes from a programming language then converting it to another programming language.

+At this moment, s2sc supports the following code conversions:
+	Python -> C (Progress)

 How to use
 ===========

-In your javascript console, by calling out s2sc.convert() will instruct s2sc to generate an equivalent C code from the existing python code statement.
+By calling out s2sc.convert() will instruct s2sc to generate an equivalent code from another language base on the source language that was given to it.
+The *convert function* has 3 parameters, the first one specifies the *source language*, while the second specifies the *target language* and the third parameter is the string of the source code.
+It can be called directly and be used by other functions since the result of the *convert function* is just a string that can be manipulated directly by other applications.

 ```javascript
 s2sc.convert(s2sc.language.python2, s2sc.language.c, "a = 5 ** 23 + 5 ** 2 + pow(3+3434, 4)")